Last Updated on

 When people think of bike cities in Europe, they usually think of Amsterdam or Copenhagen, but not of Berlin.
 However, Berlin is just as much of a bike city as the aforementioned two, with a constant stream of cyclists using the well-marked bike lanes.
 One morning during rush hour, I found myself in a bike traffic jam and was surrounded by sharply dressed business men on their bikes, women in heels and suits on their way to the office, and moms with two kids on their bike on the way to kindergarten to drop them off.
 No matter what time of day – there always seemed to be more bikes than cars on the streets.
 And I have to say: cycling is the best way to get around Berlin, so do yourself a favor and rent a bike for the day at one of the many bike rental places around the city.

-12 Berlin is green
+12 Berlin is very green

 Did you know that one fifth of Berlin is covered with trees?
 Here’s some Berlin trivia you probably didn’t know: there are 2,500 green spaces and parks in the city!
 They range from massive parks like Tiergarten (Berlin’s version of Central Park) and the city forest of Grunewald to small green spaces like Monbijoupark or Helmholtzplatz.
 There are a number of Volksgärten (people’s parks), and there are plenty of green spaces along the canals and the river Spree that flows through Berlin from east to west.
 And then there’s Tempelhof, of course, Berlin’s city airport that was, after closing down, turned into a public park, larger than Central Park.